ricardobna/docs/Tutorials/gettingstarted/Step04.rst

 Displaying an image
 -------------------

-- To display this image, first create an instance of the widget ``ImageWidget``, specifying the path to the image in the consructor:
+- To display this image, first create an instance of the widget ``ImageWidget``, specifying the path to the image in the constructor:

    .. code:: java